Hello! Can you tell me a bit about you?

 What’s your payment schedule?
 Can we pay after the wedding?

-My payment schedule is 50% of the total is due to secure the booking, 25% within 2 months, and the remaining 25% within 1 month of your wedding.
-I’m afraid it isn’t possible to pay after the wedding, my apologies.
-Payment for overtime hours or album/ print purchases however, is due post-wedding though of course.
+My payment schedule is 50% of the total is due to secure the booking, 25% within 2 months, and the remaining 25% within 1 month of your wedding, though this is flexible as long as the total balance due is received before the wedding date.

 Why do we have to pay a deposit?

-It’s standard in this industry to pay a fairly large deposit to hold the date with the remainder being due just before the wedding.
-Why is that?
 There are only so many Saturdays in the year.
-There are only so many Saturdays during the wedding season.
-When I take a booking, it means I have to refuse all other enquiries that were asking about that date.
-If I’m turning away weddings because your wedding is taking place on that date, I would need a non-refundable deposit so I know that I’m definitely photographing your wedding.
+Fewer still during the wedding season.
+When I take a booking, it means I have to refuse other inquiries asking for that date.
+If I’m turning away possible clients because your wedding is taking place on that date, I would need a non-refundable deposit so I know that I’m definitely photographing your wedding.

 Our wedding is a midweek shindig and we don’t need many hours of coverage.
 Can you still work with us?